Enterprise agreements are legally binding agreements about employment terms made between employers and employees at the enterprise level.

 Legislation: Fair Work Act 2009 Part 2-4 | Category: Industrial Instruments

-What is Enterprise Agreements?
+What are Enterprise Agreements?

 Enterprise agreements can be single-enterprise agreements (one employer), multi-enterprise agreements (multiple employers), or greenfields agreements (new enterprises with no employees yet).
 They must be genuinely agreed to by employees through a vote and must pass the Better Off Overall Test.